hmc-cs111-fall2015/project-notebook/Entry 4 -- November 22.md

 is with sections.
 Since they kind of need it, will it be confusing if they are the only one using it?

+I have also started to think of how a user will use this.
+Since I don't expect many people to actually download scala and stuff to use this DSL, I should have an easier way for them to run their language.
+Should I have a webservice that runs it for them?
+Or produce a jar or exe file that runs it.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do